Updated: Jun 30

 It’s not all doom and gloom, though.
 There are lots of people fighting for change.

 In the US, Period Equity is a “…team of lawyers dedicated to fighting for menstrual equity—and to leveraging the tools of law and policy.”
-In Canada, Tampon Tuesday was started as a way to increase menstrual product donations to the food bank, one of the lest donated and most requested items.
+In Canada, Tampon Tuesday was started as a way to increase menstrual product donations to the food bank, one of the least donated and most requested items.
 In Malawi, two 13-year old girls started a pad making club with funding from the United Nations Population Fund.
 There is a lot of information out there and lots of organizations fighting period poverty.
 I guess the point is, if you’re like me and you think things need to change, there are endless opportunities both locally and globally.